 - What is the education level of your staff?

 The majority of our staff have National Child Development Associate (CDA) Credential or are in the process of acquiring it.
 Some staff have Associates Degrees or Bachelor’s Degrees in Early Childhood Education.

 - Are meals and snacks provided?

 Yes, breakfast, lunch and afternoon snack are provided to all children enrolled.
 We participate in the Child & Adult Care Food Program through the USDA.
 All meals follow USDA guidelines for healthy meals.
 Students are provided milk with meals and snacks.
 Families are asked to complete food program enrollment forms at the time of enrollment.

 - Can I bring my child’s food?

 If families prefer to bring their child’s meals, they will need to complete a meal modification form.
-In instances where we would need to make a meal modification for a medical issue we would need a note from a doctor’s statement.
+In instances where we would need to make a meal modification for a medical issue we would need a doctor’s statement.

 - How do you communicate with parents?